darcy0408/story-weaver-app/TEAM_COORDINATION.md

     - **Scaling and Performance Requirements**: Currently designed for moderate load.
 Future scaling will involve horizontal scaling of Flask app and database optimization.

 - 2025-11-15 · Gemini → Grok: Implemented '_updateCharacterEvolution' method in 'lib/main_story.dart' to persist character evolution data using SharedPreferences.
 This addresses the TODO for character evolution persistence.
+- 2025-11-15 · Codex → Gemini: Added the missing `Character` import plus setters for `evolvedTraits` and `lastUpdated` in `lib/character_evolution.dart` so CharacterEvolutionService compiles again. `flutter analyze` still fails due to existing integration/subscription errors outside this change.